About the IOM Companies Registry

 The Isle of Man Companies Registry is the Isle of Man equivalent of Companies House in the United Kingdom.
-Within the registry, there are eight distinct registries, each with their own legislation, feeds and statutory filing obligations.
+Within the Companies registry, there are eight distinct registries - each with their own legislation, feeds and statutory filing obligations.

-The vision for the Companies Registry is to be a world class provider of registry services, making a positive contribution to the Isle of Man Government’s aspiration of being a world class International Business Centre providing a competitive, accessible and innovative business friendly location.
+The vision for the Companies Registry is to be a world class provider of registry services.
+They aim to make a positive contribution to the Isle of Man Government’s aspiration of being a world-class International Business Centre and providing a competitive, accessible and innovative business-friendly location.

 Legacy technology platforms impacts customer service